zealousappex/Unity-Horror-Game/README.md

 ## Demonstration video

-This is a low qraphics quality version for debugging to focus on game concept and logic:
+This is a low graphics quality version for debugging to focus on game concept and logic:
 Video: <https://youtu.be/H2SA5lVcnns>

 ## How the code is setup